ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 ### Bare metal servers for Veeam
 {: #veeamvm_overview-specs-baremetal}

-The following components are included if you deploy Veeam 11 on a bare metal server:
+The following components are included if you deploy Veeam on a bare metal server:

-* Bare metal server with Veeam Backup and Replication 11 OS Add-on and Veeam Availability Suite 11
+* Bare metal server with Veeam Backup and Replication 12 OS Add-on and Veeam Availability Suite™ 12
 * Windows Server 2019 Standard Edition (64-bit)
 * 2 x 2.2 GHz CPU
 * 64 GB RAM